arrow-kt/arrow/arrow-libs/core/arrow-docs/docs/arrow/typeclasses/intro/README.md

 The extension functions are scoped within the typeclass so they do not pollute the global namespace!

 To assure that a typeclass has been correctly implemented for a type, Arrow provides a test suite called the "laws" per typeclass.
-These test suites are available in the module `arrow-tests`.
+These test suites are available in the module `arrow-core-test`.

 ### Typeclasses provided by Arrow